Electrocution Accidents and Injuries

 - Forcing a plug into an outlet when it doesn’t fit

-- Using cords that are in poor quality (fraying, for example)
+- Using cords that are in poor quality or condition (fraying, for example)

 - Using electrical appliances near water